 Translation: The school will tell a family, based on their financial aid application, how much the family can afford to pay for college.
 Sometimes this number is reasonable.
 Sometimes this number is absolutely insane for a family that is already struggling to make ends meet.
 This is especially true for middle-class and upper-middle-class families living in areas with high costs of living, like Southern California, San Francisco, New York City, and Washington D.C.

 The bottom line is this: When you are going through your recruiting journey, decide how much your family can put towards college and how much debt you are willing to take on to play at the school of your dreams so that you are not disappointed later when your dream school is suddenly out of reach financially.
+This way, you may be able to avoid student loans debt and not have to stress about this financial aspect of your life.
+There’s no harm in asking for some help, especially if it is to assist you with your future career path.
 (Unless you can write a check for four years of college, and if that’s the case, why are you even reading this?)

 Many people struggle with how to deal with student debts in their post-college life; they may not be aware of the helpful advice readily available to them on the internet.

 If you need more guidance, enlist the help of a financial aid expert, like All Star Financial Aid, who can help families through the process.